Key points

 Corticosteroids should be considered in all suspected bacterial meningitis cases over three months of age, with administration ideally prior to or immediately following the first antibiotic IV dose.

 Corticosteroids potentially improve patient outcome in acute bacterial meningitis by modulating the response to inflammatory mediators.
 The inflammatory response may be initiated in response to lysis of bacterial cell walls after the first antibiotic dose.
-However, there is no evidence of benefit in viral meningitis, neonatal bacterial meningitis, Gram-negative bacterial meningitis, or in children already on antibiotics (partially-treated meningitis).22
+However, there is no evidence of benefit in viral meningitis, neonatal bacterial meningitis, Gram-negative bacterial meningitis, or in children already on antibiotics (partially-treated meningitis).24

-Dexamethasone IV dosing for the treatment for meningitis in children aged over 3 months | |
+Dexamethasone IV dosing for the treatment for meningitis in children aged over 3 months

-Dexamethasone (IV) | For children greater than three months of age: 0.15 mg/kg/dose (maximum 10 mg/dose), every six hours for four days if able to start prior to or within one hour of first antibiotic IV dose.
-If not available, do not delay antibiotics |
+• 0.15 mg/kg/dose (maximum 10 mg/dose), every six hours for four days if able to start prior to or within one hour of first antibiotic IV dose.

 Fluid management

 Initial fluid resuscitation is recommended as clinically indicated.
 Careful fluid management and electrolyte balance is important.
 Children with meningitis are at high risk of developing hyponatraemia associated with increased secretion of ADH.3 Fluid restriction is not recommended in the first 48 hours.
-It has not been shown to reduce the incidence of cerebral oedema in children with bacterial meningitis.1
+It has not been shown to reduce the incidence of cerebral oedema in children with bacterial meningitis.1 Titrate maintenance fluid rate to feeds, fluid deficit if present, and any ongoing losses.
+Assess hydration status, GCS and serum sodium every 6-12 hours initially.

-Fluid resuscitation (IV) for the management of shocked children | |
+Fluid resuscitation (IV) for the management of shocked children

-Bolus dose | Sodium Chloride 0.9% administered in 20 mL/kg bolus.
-Repeat in 20 mL/kg boluses as clinically indicated. |
+Bolus dose Sodium Chloride 0.9% administered in 20 mL/kg bolus.

-Maintenance | Sodium Chloride 0.9% + Glucose 5% preferred |
+Maintenance Sodium Chloride 0.9% + Glucose 5% preferred

 Infection control measures